 In this paper, we will focus on uncertainty in event data, rather than applying the concept of uncertainty to models.
-Specifically, we will consider computing the conformance score of uncertain process data on classical models, extending the approach shown in [25].
-An application of process discovery in the setting of uncertain event data have been presented in [26].
+Specifically, we will consider computing the conformance score of uncertain process data on classical models, extending the approach shown in [29].
+An application of process discovery in the setting of uncertain event data has been presented in [31].